Esarhaddon: Diplomacy with the Medes

 The reign of Esarhaddon saw many of the Medes and Persians becoming or remaining Assyrian vassals.
 Esarhaddon's armies had proven to the Medes that Assyria was a great power to be feared when the Assyrians defeated the Median kings Eparna and Shidirparna near Mount Bikni (the location of which is unknown beyond being located somewhere in central Media) at some point before 676 BC.
 As a result of this victory, many of the Medes willingly swore allegiance to Assyria and brought gifts to Nineveh and allowed Esarhaddon to appoint Assyrian governors to their lands.'

-When Esarhaddon made his subjects swear to uphold his wishes in regards to the succession of Ashurbanipal and Shamash-shum-ukin, some of the vassals made to swear allegiance to his successors were rulers and princes from Media.
-Esarhaddon's relations with the Medes weren't always peaceful as there are records of Median raids against Assyria as late as 672 and the Medes are constantly mentioned in Esarhaddon's requests to his oracle as potential enemies of Assyria.
+When Esarhaddon made his subjects swear to uphold his wishes regarding the succession of Ashurbanipal and Shamash-shum-ukin, some of the vassals made to swear allegiance to his successors were rulers and princes from Media.
+Esarhaddon's relations with the Medes weren't always peaceful, as there are records of Median raids against Assyria as late as 672, and the Medes are constantly mentioned in Esarhaddon's requests to his oracle as potential enemies of Assyria.
 Among the chief rivals of Esarhaddon in Media was a figure the Assyrians called Kaštaritu, who raided Assyrian territory.
 This king is perhaps identical with Phraortes, the second king of the Median Empire.'